 Path of Exile

-At the start, players choose from six available classes: Duelist, Marauder, Ranger, Shadow, Templar, and Witch.
-Each class focuses on either one or two of the game’s three core attributes: Strength, Dexterity, and Intelligence.
+At the start, players choose from six available classes: Duelist, Marauder, Ranger, Shadow, Templar and Witch.
+Each class focuses on either one or two of the game’s three core attributes: Strength, Dexterity and Intelligence.
 Items drop with different rarities and can have increasingly powerful properties that make replaying older missions a lot more enjoyable.

-UnderMine is an action-adventure roguelike with some RPG elements sprinkled on top that can best be described The Binding of Isaac meets Rogue Legacy.
-In it, you play as a meager peasant forced to work in the goldmines for a boss who could care less about your problems.
+UnderMine is an action-adventure roguelike with some RPG elements sprinkled on top that can be best described as “The Binding of Isaac meets Rogue Legacy“.
+In it, you play as a meager peasant forced to work in the goldmines for a boss who couldn’t care less about your problems.
 However, things start to look up once you discover how much of the mine’s resources have gone untapped.

 By now, most gamers will be familiar with Diablo’s formula: players explore procedurally generated levels defeating waves of enemies in exchange for increasingly powerful gear that can drastically change a given playstyle.
-The game has benefited over the years from QoL improvements and new content including the Reaper of Souls expansion, and the Rise of the Necromancer character pack.
+The game has benefited over the years from QoL improvements and new content, including the Reaper of Souls expansion and the Rise of the Necromancer character pack.

-Dead Cells is a 2D-roguelite with Souls-inspired combat that revolves around exploring procedurally-generated dungeons in search of blueprints that allow players to craft better gear.
+Dead Cells is a 2D roguelite with Souls-inspired combat that revolves around exploring procedurally generated dungeons in search of blueprints that allow players to craft better gear.
 However, finding these schematics is no easy task, thanks to mobs of tough-as-nails enemies that can be found wandering the dungeon’s numerous levels.

-Following each death, the game transports players right back to the start, only this time with slightly more resources than their previous run.
+Following each death, the game transports players right back to the beginning, only this time with slightly more resources than their previous run.
 This is at the core of the game’s formula and leads to an addictive gameplay loop that will see you risking it all just to see how far you can make it without dying.

 Slay the Spire

-At the beginning of every run, players are asked to select from one of three predetermined characters, each with a unique playstyle and starting conditions that affect how many/how much health, gold, and cards the player has.
+At the beginning of every run, players are asked to select from one of three predetermined characters, each with a unique playstyle and starting conditions that affect how much health, gold and cards the player has got.
 From there, players choose which path they’d like to take and begin ascending the Spire, an endless dungeon with a myriad of enemies to encounter and secrets to discover.

-Battles are turn-based and see you expending energy in order to perform attacks, activate buffs, inflict debuffs, and generally just make your enemy’s life a living nightmare.
+Battles are turn-based and see you expending energy to perform attacks, activate buffs, inflict debuffs and generally just make your enemy’s life a living nightmare.

-However, the game features a wildly different tone and art style, presenting players with a thematically-dark setting based loosely on the Victorian era.
+However, the game features a wildly different tone and art style, presenting players with a thematically dark setting based loosely on the Victorian era.
 You play as a member of a resistance fighting back against two otherworldly forces waging war for control over the human race.
-Quests see you exploring sprawling, procedurally-generated dungeons set in dark caverns, spooky forests, and desolate wastelands brimming with mobs of enemies.
+Quests see you exploring sprawling, procedurally generated dungeons set in dark caverns, spooky forests and desolate wastelands brimming with mobs of enemies.

-While that may all sound like standard Diablo-style dungeon crawling, Grim Dawn does make some attempts to stand on its own by introducing a dual class system that allows you to combine skills from six distinct classes along with more RPG-focused quest designs featuring choice-based outcomes.
+While that may all sound like standard Diablo-style dungeon crawling, Grim Dawn does make some attempts to stand on its own by introducing a dual-class system that allows you to combine skills from six distinct classes along with more RPG-focused quest designs featuring choice-based outcomes.

-Void Bastards is a strategy first-person shooter that has you planning and executing a space prison escape.
-Inspired by games like BioShock and System Shock 2, gameplay focuses on dungeon crawling through derelict spaceships, scavenging whatever supplies you can find and taking out any enemies who get in your way.
+Void Bastards is a first-person strategy shooter that has you planning and executing a space prison escape.
+Inspired by games like BioShock and System Shock 2, the gameplay focuses on dungeon crawling through derelict spaceships, scavenging whatever supplies you can find and taking out any enemies who get in your way.